widdowquinn/SI_Hugouvieux-Cotte-Pattat_2021/README.md

 > Hugovieux-Cotte-Pattat, N., Jacot-des-Combes, C., Briolay, J. & Pritchard, L. (2021) "Proposal for the creation of a new genus *Paradisiaca* gen. nov., reclassification of *Dickeya paradisiaca* (Samson et al. 2005) as *Paradisiaca victoria* sp. nov. and description of a new species *Paradisiaca keenii* sp. nov." *Int.
 J. Syst.
 Evol.
 Microbiol.*

-A single `pyani` v0.3 analysis was run on 2020-11-23, including 135 publicly-available genomes of *Dickeya* and *Brenneria* spp. downloaded from NCBI.
+A single `pyani` v0.3 analysis was run on 2020-11-23 (run 1), including 135 publicly-available genomes of *Dickeya* and *Brenneria* spp. downloaded from NCBI.
+A re-analysis of the genomes for figure 3 was run on 2021-01-26.
 The commands used were:

 ```bash
 pyani download -v -l 00_download.log --email leighton.pritchard@strath.ac.uk -t 204037 dickeya_genomes